sshwy/hexo-theme-essence/README.md

 On another hand, the traditional way is still working, which means you clone this repository under `<YourBlog>/themes/essence/`.

-Whatever way you choose, please install these perr dependencies as well:
+Whatever way you choose, please install these peer dependencies as well:

 ```bash
 npm install hexo-renderer-stylus hexo-renderer-ejs hexo-webpack --save